jaanga/jaanga.github.io/documents/jaanga-practice-notes/jaanga-coding-style-r1.md

 ## Coding Style Guidelines

-The code should be as close as possible to readable English.
+The code should be as close as possible to readable - or even spoken - English.
+In other words it's great if you can read the code out load and it mean something.

 The coding style of an app should follow the style of the most-used library of the app.

-Absolute URLs are recommended for items that would otherwise have issues with loading into Code-Edit-View.

-Everything in Jaanga is written in client-side JavaScript.

-In the instance of a [Three.js]( http://threejs.org ) script, the style generally follows [Mr.doob Coding Style]( https://github.com/mrdoob/three.js/wiki/Mr.doob%27s-Code-Style%E2%84%A2 ).
+An the style of an app built with jQuery should follow the style of, say, the [jQuery API Documentation]( http://api.jquery.com/ ).
+The style of an app built using Three.js should follow the style of, say, the [Three.js Examples]( http://mrdoob.github.io/three.js/examples/ ).
+The styles in both the above examples do tend to be fairly simple coding styles - which is great for our kinds of uses.
+On occasion a greater degree of complexity is required In that case then the source code of each library should be used as it respective style to follow.

 _What the following needs, more than anything, is links to sources that justify the following statement.
 This documents should not be the ideas popping out of an individuals head, but the result of a number of long term investigations.
 In other words, this document is not anecdotal but based on clinical studies.
 The following should a demonstration based on the [scientific method]( https://en.wikipedia.org/wiki/Scientific_method )._

-* Code generally follows the [Three.js examples]( http://mrdoob.github.io/three.js/examples/ ) coding style more than the source code style
+* Code generally follows the [Three.js examples]( http://mrdoob.github.io/three.js/examples/ ) coding style
+	* In the instance of a [Three.js]( http://threejs.org ) script, the style generally follows [Mr.doob Coding Style]( https://github.com/mrdoob/three.js/wiki/Mr.doob%27s-Code-Style%E2%84%A2 ).
+	* Three.js source code style is used as a secondary reference
 	* Descriptive, informative variable names
 	* Functions are functions not variables
 	* Uses init() and animate() functions